On $H$-Topological Intersection Graphs: Recognition is hard if H is not a cactus

-Our hardness proof stems from the \cNP-hardness of testing whether a partial order (poset) with \emph{height} one has \emph{interval dimension} at most three (\hid) -- shown by Yannakakis~\cite{yannakakis1982complexity}.
+Our hardness proof stems from the \cNP-hardness of testing whether a partial order (poset) with \emph{height} one has \emph{interval dimension} at most three; shown by Yannakakis~\cite{yannakakis1982complexity}.
 We denote this problem by \hid.
-Note that having \emph{height one} means that every element of a poset $\calP$ is either minimal or maximal.
+Note that having \emph{height one} means that every element of the poset is either minimal or maximal.

 Consider a collection $I$ of closed intervals on the real line.
-A poset $\calP_I=(I,<)$ can be defined on $I$, by considering intervals $x,y \in I$ and setting $x < y$ if and only if the right endpoint of $x$ is strictly to the left of the left endpoint of $y$.
+A poset $\calP_I=(I,<)$ can be defined on $I$ by considering intervals $x,y \in I$ and setting $x < y$ if and only if the right endpoint of $x$ is strictly to the left of the left endpoint of $y$.
 A partial order $\calP$ is called an \emph{interval order} when there is an $I$ such that $\calP = \calP_I$.
 The \emph{interval dimension} of a poset $\calP=(P,<)$, is the minimum number of interval orders whose intersection is $\calP$, i.e., for elements $x,y\in P$, $x < y$ if and only if $x$ is before $y$ in all of the interval orders.
 Finally, the \emph{incomparability graph} $G_\calP$ of a poset $\calP=(P,<)$ is the graph with $V(G) = P$ and $uv \in E(G_\calP)$ if and only if $u$ and $v$ are not comparable in $\calP$.

 Note that if $\calP$ has height one, then $G_\calP$ is the \emph{complement of a bipartite graph}.
-The vertices $V(G_\calP)$ naturally partition into two cliques $K_{\max}$ and $K_{\min}$ containing the maximal and the minimal elements of $\calP$, respectively.
-With these definitions in place we now prove the theorem of this section.
+The vertices $V(G_\calP)$ naturally partition into two cliques $K_{\max}$ and $K_{\min}$, containing the maximal and the minimal elements of $\calP$, respectively.
+An example depicting a $D$-representation of a specific $\calP$ is provided in Fig.~\ref{fig:diamond}, where $D$ is the diamond graph.
+With these definitions and the prior lemma in place, we now prove the theorem of this section.